 For a month before filming the video for their new single “Ishtar, Reprise,” Afrofuturist art-pop artist Savan DePaul worked with director and videographer Evugh Ohman to storyboard it–planning shooting locations, costumes, and how each element would chart onto the concept of the song.
-“She’s super thorough and took note of all my visions,” says DePaul of the process.
+“They’re super thorough and took note of all my visions,” says DePaul of the process.
 “We wanted to incorporate that vision of ascent to connect to the mythology and then went from there.”

 That mythology is the story of their now-fully-fledged persona, Ishtar Sr. DePaul spent a number of years rapping and releasing music under their own name.
 Then, in 2017, they entered a period of artistic metamorphosis in parallel with some intense personal exploration–preparing for a musical and metaphysical molt.